googlegenomics/dockerflow/README.md

 This is not an official Google product.

+# Update

+As of 11 Nov 2017, Dockerflow is no longer actively maintained and will not be enhanced with new features.

+For multi-step batch workflows consisting of Docker tasks, we now recommend running in the cloud
+using:

+*   [dsub](https://github.com/googlegenomics/dsub), a command-line batch submission tool

+To run multi-step workflows with dsub, you can create a bash or python script with multiple dsub calls.
+Execution graphs can be constructed using dsub's task dependency functionality.

+For any Dockerflow functionality that is not satisfied by dsub, please [file an issue](https://github.com/googlegenomics/dsub/issues) in the dsub repository.

 # Dockerflow

 Dockerflow makes it easy to run a multi-step workflow of Docker tasks using